-The Marie Little Shield will take place from the 1-3 September at the State Netball Centre, Perth.
+The Marie Little Shield will take place from the 5-7 October at the Brisbane Entertainment Centre – Sports Centre.

 Marie Little OAM was the founder of Sport Inclusion Australia (formerly known as AUSRAPID) in 1986 and dedicated her working life to improve the lives of people with an intellectual disability, using the medium of sport.
 Renaming the event in her name was an honour of her work within the netball community.

 The Marie Little OAM Shield is a female only competition unless otherwise specified by Netball Australia.

 Definitions of athlete eligibility for the Marie Little OAM Shield shall be:

 - Eligibility: Players competing in the Marie Little OAM Shield must complete the Sport Inclusion Australia MLS Eligibility Form